 - i.
-Ensures proper onboarding of new directors; - ii.
-Monitors, reviews, evaluates and ensures the compliance by the corporation, its officers and directors with the relevant laws, the Revied Code of Corporate Governance, rules and regulations and all governance issuances of regulatory agencies; - iii.
+Ensures proper onboarding of new directors; - Monitors, reviews, evaluates and ensures the compliance by the corporation, its officers and directors with the relevant laws, the Revied Code of Corporate Governance, rules and regulations and all governance issuances of regulatory agencies; - iii.
 Reports the matter to the Board if violations are found and recommends the imposition of appropriate disciplinary action; - iv.
 Ensures the integrity and accuracy of all documentary submissions to regulators; - v.
-Appears before the Insurance Commission when summoned in relation to compliance with the Revised Code of Corporate Governance;
+Appears before the Insurance Commission when summoned in relation to a.
+Risk Management Function b.
+The Chief Risk Officer (CRO)